gvanrossum/gvanrossum.github.io/essays/formal.md

 There is one final wrinkle at runtime.
 In `exec` and `eval`, the global and local namespaces corresponding to the toplevel scope may be separate.
-In this case, stores and deletions always use the local namespace, but lookups reaching this scope first try the local namespace, then the global namespace, and finally the built-in namespace.
+Code occurring directly in the toplevel scope is treated as having a local scope nested inside the toplevel scope.

 ### Code generation